-Over the past few weeks, the world has watched as COVID-19 has shuttered restaurants and bars, forced non-essential workers and students into quarantine, and lay siege to the health care industry.
+Over the past year, the world has watched as COVID-19 has shuttered restaurants and bars, forced non-essential workers and students into quarantine, and lay siege to the health care industry.
 The outbreak is having a profound impact on industries and institutions that are integral to modern life.
 Of all of our modern institutions, one of the systems most affected by COVID-19 is the global, just-in-time supply chain businesses of all types have come to rely on.

 These established lines of trade control not only what we can purchase as consumers, but also what manufacturers of all types and sizes can produce in the first place.
 All over the world, difficulties posed by COVID-19 are disrupting the supply chains we depend on for food, medicine, cleaning supplies, and, of course, toilet paper.

 The Biggest Supply Chain Disruption Since WWII

 “The level of disruption in a short space of time has been monumental,” said Richard Sandall, chief supply chain evangelist at Innovapptive, a mobile supply chain and plant maintenance solution provider and SAP partner.
 “COVID-19 is probably the biggest disruption to supply chains that we’ve seen since World War II.
 It’s affecting the entire globe.”

 What makes the impact of COVID-19 so remarkable is how it is affecting every aspect of the supply chain, complicating both upstream and downstream supply lines.
 Companies are having trouble acquiring the materials needed to make products, and they are struggling to ship their products to stores and wholesalers.
 Unlike other disruptions, COVID-19 is impacting virtually every single aspect of supply chains.

 Short-Term Effects of COVID-19 on Supply Chains